manoj-dixit-research/Energy-Efficient-Cloud-Scheduling/README.md

 Journal: Sustainable Computing: Informatics and Systems, Volume 47

+"The proposed GA-CNN model shows a ~20% reduction in energy consumption and a significant improvement in resource utility (~89%) compared to benchmark algorithms like BULLET, SMO, and ABC."

 Why this research matters:
 Academic Rigor: Published in a high-impact Elsevier journal, ensuring the methodology has undergone strict peer review.